doritoes/ipdice.com/README.md

 * Small container based on Alpine Linux
 * Serverless computing on Fargate
 * Gradually release new experiences to the web application
-* Demonstrate global autoscaling container applicationss without breaking the bank (don't want to cost too much for this free site)
+* Demonstrate global autoscaling container applications without breaking the bank (don't want to cost too much for this free site)
 * No SQL backend
 * Fun easter eggs to find

 # Project Goals
 Here are the goals I have for this project.
 If you would like to encourage me to add additional goals or to complete these goals, I'm open to [contributions](https://account.venmo.com/u/unclenuc) to pay my Cloud bills.

 ## In Scope
 ### Completed
 - Register domain name
-- Bootstrapping repo on github
+- Bootstrapping repo on Github
-- Bootstrapping image on docker hub
+- Bootstrapping image on Docker Hub
+- Basic IP address experience
 - One region built
+- Multi-region
+- Added first two easter eggs
 ### Working on
 - Multi-region
 ### Will Do
-- Basic IP address experience
 - Feature: IP address information experience
 ### Might Do
 - Feature: Dice rolling experience